UnivHI-MLib-Arch/ASpace-Docs/Workflow_Manual/Workflows/2-FeatureUpgrades/A2-NewBranch.md

+# Feature Upgrade Process: Section A Part 2: Create New Branches to Isolate Changes to Codebase

-# [incomplete draft outline; what steps are present are not necessarily in order]
+**[incomplete draft outline; what steps are present are not necessarily in order]**

 ## Timing